saawsm/SW22/README.md

 The SW32 is a modular E-Stim box based on the [ZC95](https://github.com/CrashOverride85/zc95) and the [WT-312](https://github.com/WendyTeslaburger/WT-312).
 It has a similar form factor and output design to the MK312-BT (which in turn is a clone of the ET-312B).

-An <abbr title="ESP32-WROOM-32">ESP32</abbr> module is used for high level control (front panel controls, display, bluetooth audio, etc) of the device, while an RP2040 microcontroller (RPi Pico) is used as a co-processor for pulse/routine generation (taking advantage of [PIO](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__pio.html#details)).
+An <abbr title="ESP32-WROOM-32">ESP32</abbr> module is used for high level control (front panel controls, display, Bluetooth audio, etc) of the device, while an RP2040 microcontroller (RPi Pico) is used as a co-processor for pulse/routine generation (taking advantage of [PIO](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__pio.html#details)).
 The firmware is open source and written in C++.

 Compared to the MK312-BT, it has two extra output channels, four auxiliary inputs, and four triggers.